-Short for Subscription Video on Demand, SVOD is a popular OTT video monetization model where subscribers pay a flat subscription fee in return for unlimited access to a massive library of video content, ad free — think of it as a SaaS subscription, but for video content.
+Short for subscription video on demand, SVOD is a popular monetization model for OTT video platforms.
+Subscribers pay a flat subscription fee in return for unlimited access to a massive library of video content, ad free.
+Think of it as a SaaS subscription, but for video content.

-The subscription fee may be charged at any fixed interval but it is most often a monthly or annual payment.
-Once a user pays, they can watch as much content as they want for that period.
+The subscription fee may be charged at any fixed interval, but it’s most often a monthly or annual payment.
+Users benefit from unlimited content access, while the platform enjoys predictable revenue leading to higher LTV.

 - eSports (gaming)

 Chances are, you subscribe to at least one SVOD service — just like 83% of US households.
 Worldwide, the number of SVOD subscriptions is forecast to reach nearly 1.7 billion by 2027 (bearing in mind that one subscriber may have multiple subscriptions).